Sanbur: Trading

 The Sanbur have a long history of trading and are known as a wealthy clan by other Somalis.
 The Sanbur-inhabited port town of Ruguuda was a well known landmark to navigators and legendary Arab explorer Ahmad ibn Mājid wrote of Ruguda and a few other many notable landmarks and ports of the northern Somali coast, including Berbera, the Sa'ad ad-Din islands aka the Zeila Archipelago near Zeila, Siyara, Maydh, Alula, El-Sheikh, Heis and El-Darad.

-John Hanning Speke, an English explorer who made an exploratory expedition to the area in an attempt to reach the Nugaal Valley, described the port town:
+John Hanning Speke, an English explorer who made an exploratory expedition to the area in an attempt to reach the Nugaal Valley, described the port town however he made simple error as he described reer dood as the son of Ibrahim sh isaaq but is actually son of muse sh isaaq, same error happened to with Ogaden as they was always described as harti when they are absame.
+Simple errors could occur at 1855 as there was a huge language barrier between the explorers and the natives Somalis.:

 Distribution

 The Sanbur primarily reside in Togdheer and Sanaag regions in Somaliland, especially the towns of Qalloocan and Ruguuda.
 They also have a large settlement in Kenya where they are known as a constituent segment of the Isahakia community.